-Kathryn Lewek SOPRANO (EAST LYME, CONNECTICUT)

-THIS SEASON The Queen of the Night in Die Zauberflöte and The Magic Flute at the Met, Micaëla in Carmen at Nashville Opera, the Queen of the Night in Die Zauberflöte at Staatsoper Berlin, the title role of Lakmé in concert at the China National Opera House, Musetta in La Bohème at

-Opera Colorado, and Gilda in Rigoletto at Cincinnati Opera.
+Kathryn Lewek Soprano (East lyme, connecticut) THIS SEASON The Queen of the Night in Die Zauberflöte and The Magic Flute at the Met, Micaëla in Carmen at Nashville Opera, the Queen of the Night in Die Zauberflöte at Staatsoper Berlin, the title role of Lakmé in concert at the China National Opera House, Musetta in La Bohème at Opera Colorado, Gilda in Rigoletto at Cincinnati Opera, and concerts at the Cathedral of St. John the Divine and with the Danbury Concert Association and Fairfield County Chorale.
 MET APPEARANCES The Queen of the Night in The Magic Flute (debut, 2013) and Die Zauberflöte.
-CAREER HIGHLIGHTS She has sung the Queen of the Night in Die Zauberflote at the Vienna State Opera, Covent Garden, Ravinia Festival, Edinburgh International Festival, Bavarian State Opera, Festival d'Aix-en-Provence, Washington National Opera, Deutsche Oper Berlin, Canadian Opera Company, Lyric Opera of Chicago, Welsh National Opera, Houston Grand Opera, Royal Danish Opera, and English National Opera, among many others.
+CAREER HIGHLIGHTS She has sung the Queen of the Night in Die Zauberflöte at the Vienna State Opera, Covent Garden, Ravinia Festival, Edinburgh International Festival, Bavarian State Opera, Palm Beach Opera, Festival d'Aix-en-Provence, Washington National Opera, Spain's Festival Castell de Peralada, Deutsche Oper Berlin, Canadian Opera Company, Lyric Opera of Chicago, Welsh National Opera, Houston Grand Opera, Royal Danish Opera, Lyric Opera of Kansas City, Bregenz Festival, and English National Opera; with the Cleveland Orchestra and Pacific Symphony; and in Valencia, Dresden, Barcelona, Madrid, Leipzig, and Toulon.

-Stephen Milling BASS (COPENHAGEN, DENMARK)

-THIS SEASON Sarastro in Die Zauberflöte and Don Fernando in Fidelio at the Met, Filippo II in Don Carlo at Covent Garden, Hunding in Die Walküre and Hagen in Götterdämmerung in concert with the Dallas Symphony Orchestra, Daland in Der Fliegende Holländer in Wiesbaden,

-King Marke in Act II of Tristan und Isolde in concert with the Rotterdam Philharmonic Orchestra, and Gurnemanz in Parsifal in concert at Latvia's Cēsis Art Festival.
+Stephen Milling bass (copenhagen, denmark) THIS SEASON Sarastro in Die Zauberflöte and Don Fernando in Fidelio at the Met, Filippo II in Don Carlo at Covent Garden, Hunding in Die Walküre and Hagen in Götterdämmerung in concert with the Dallas Symphony Orchestra, Daland in Der Fliegende Holländer in Wiesbaden, King Marke in Act II of Tristan und Isolde in concert with the Rotterdam Philharmonic Orchestra, and Gurnemanz in Parsifal in concert at Latvia's Cēsis Art Festival.
 MET APPEARANCES Sarastro, the Voice of Neptune in Idomeneo, Hunding, and Sparafucile in Rigoletto (debut, 2004).
 CAREER HIGHLIGHTS Recent performances include King Marke at the Royal Danish Opera, Hagen at Staatsoper Berlin, Gurnemanz at the Royal Swedish Opera, Daland at Covent Garden, Prince Gremin in Eugene Onegin at the Norwegian National Opera, and Fafner in Siegfried and Hagen in Dresden.
-He has also sung Sarastro in Bergen, Barcelona, and at the Royal Danish Opera; King Marke with the Helsinki Philharmonic Orchestra; Fasolt in Das Rheingold with the Rotterdam Philharmonic Orchestra; Gurnemanz at the Deutsche Oper Berlin; and Hagen in Madrid.
+He has also sung Sarastro in Bergen and Barcelona; King Marke in concert with the Helsinki Philharmonic Orchestra; Fasolt in Das Rheingold in concert with the Rotterdam Philharmonic Orchestra; Gurnemanz at the Deutsche Oper Berlin; Hagen in Madrid; Peneios in Strauss's Daphne in concert, Rocco in Fidelio, and Sarastro at the Royal Danish Opera; Hunding at Dutch National Opera; and Hermann in Tannhäuser at the Bayreuth Festival.